ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 ### Licenses and fees
 License fees for each VM are applied to each billing cycle depending on the licensing option (Good, Better, or Best) and the selected bandwidth.

-**Important:** You cannot change the licensing level after service installation.
+You cannot change the licensing level after service installation.
 To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.
+{:important}

 ## Installation considerations for F5 on IBM Cloud